If you made any changes in Pure these will be visible here soon.

 Curriculum vitae

-A. Jorge Aguilera-López is a doctoral researcher at the University of Helsinki, specialising in Maritime History.
-His dissertation explores the construction of galleys in the Royal Shipyard of Barcelona during the sixteenth century.
+A. Jorge Aguilera-López is a doctoral researcher at the University of Helsinki, specialising in Early Modern Maritime History.
+His dissertation examines the construction of galleys in the Royal Shipyard of Barcelona during the sixteenth century, focusing on their environmental, technological, and social dimensions.
+He is also a research associate at the University of Coimbra.

 External positions